SAP-samples/cloud-extension-html5-sample/mission/s4h-setup/README.md

 ## Introduction

-In this section we learn how to activate an API oData service in a SAP S/4HANA on-premise system, create a user and assign the necessary roles and authorization objects.
+In this section we learn how to activate an API OData service in a SAP S/4HANA on-premise system, create a user and assign the necessary roles and authorization objects.

 **Persona:** S/4HANA Administrator